fwolfst/glueckskeks/README.md

 # Glueckskeks

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/glueckskeks`.
+Use 'corpus' files specified in `corpus/` to create random phrases (or other things).

 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation

+To install the gem (to use its executable):

+    $ gem install glueckskeks

-Add this line to your application's Gemfile:
+To play with its functionality from your own (ruby) code dd this line to your application's Gemfile:

 ```ruby
 gem 'glueckskeks'